mdang/pull-request-demo/README.md

 List of random stuff

-- dogs
+- earl
-- cats
+- of
-- ducks
+- sandwich

 - rabbits
 - unicorns